ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-calc_col_labels(features), return(label_colors)
+calc_col_labels(features), return(label_colors, per_total, per_total2)

-Labels every sound in features based on the maximum ssim in the row.
-If this max ssim is above a threshold (set by 'set_parameters' automatically) the pulse is labeled to be this species.
-Labels are stored as a dictionary with the row number as key containing a python coded color.
+Labels every sound in features based on the ssim scores in teh row.
+For this,  it takes all ssims above a threshold and adds them up to calculate a percentage matching (so if 20 of the 40 ppip ssim scores are above the threshold, the score is 50 %).
+Scores are then weighed according to the squared difference with a few values: minimum frequency, frequency range, peak T frequency and peak F frequency.
+References are defined as the mean over the templates for that species.
+The weights for each metric are set in 'adjustable_parameters'.
+Per_total is the unweighed score, per_total2 is the weighed score.

 ---

-calc_col_labels2(features, features_freq), return(label_colors)
+set_numbats(list_bats, \**optional), return(num_bats, num_total)

-More advanced version of 'calc_col_labels'.
-Instead of only the maximum ssim, it takes all ssims above a threshold and adds them up to calculate a percentage matching (so if 20 of the 40 ppip ssim scores are above the threshold, the score is 50 %).
-Scores are weighed according to the squared difference between the lowest frequency and a fixed literature value for a certain bat.
-These values are called automatically using the function 'set_batfreq'.
-Number of templates per bat are called using 'set_numbats'.
+Sets the number of reference images for each bat.
+For this the code assumes there is a folder 'Templates_arrays' in the working directory.
+If this is not the case, an alternate path can be specified as the optional argument 'Templates'.

 ---

-set_numbats(), return(num_total, num_ppip, num_eser, num_mdau, num_pnat, num_nlei)
+set_batfreq(rectangles_temp, regions_temp, list_bats, num_bats), return(freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats)

-Sets the number of reference images for each bat.
-Called in 'calc_col_labels2'.
+Sets a number of frequencies needed for the calculation of the scores (see cacl_col_labels).
+For this, the median value over the references is taken.

 ---

-set_batfreq(), return(freq_ppip, freq_eser, freq_mdau, freq_pnat, freq_nlei)
+set_batscolor(\**optional), return(list_bats, colors_bat)

-Sets the lowest frequencies for each bat.
-Called in 'calc_col_labels2'.
+Assigns a color to each bat.
+The optional argument 'Templates' can be used to specify an alternate path to the templates.

 ---